U2 MAGAZINE NO: 5 - NOVEMBER 1982

 There's a picture book, with colour photographs

-There's a comic strip, that makes me laugh
+There's a comic strip, that makes

 Sometimes away he takes me